-According to the Franchise Regulations and relevant regulations, a Franchisor shall, at least 30 days before concluding a franchising agreement, provide the Franchisee with relevant information, including but not limited to the specific financial information, franchising activities, intellectual property rights, and investment budget for franchise business, financial reports and audit reports for the last 2 years, involvement in litigation for the last 5 years.
+According to the Franchise Regulations and other relevant laws and regulations, a Franchisor shall, at least 30 days before concluding a franchising agreement, provide the Franchisee with relevant information, including but not limited to the specific financial information, franchising activities, intellectual property rights, and investment budget for franchise business, financial reports and audit reports for the last 2 years, as well as information on any litigations to which it was a party during the last 5 years.

-Furthermore, the Franchisor shall file the signed franchising agreements and relevant documentations with competent authority within 15 days after execution of the franchising agreement.
+Furthermore, the Franchisor shall submit signed franchising agreements and relevant documentation to a competent authority within 15 days after execution of the franchising agreement.

-HOW TO SET A DEPOSIT/GUARANTEE
+HOW TO SET A DEPOSIT/GUARANTEE?